 Opposition took shape around the radical Left.
 The Communist Party of the Netherlands (CPN), banned by the German authorities, gave voice and organization to these stirrings.
 A meeting organized by the Communists and attended by trade-union representatives happened on the 24th.
 Two CPN militants, Piet Nak and Willem Kraan, called for a general strike.
 Leaflets were distributed, emblazoned with the words: “Strike!
 Strike!
 Strike!
 Shut down all of Amsterdam for a day!”
 The Marx-Lenin-Luxemburg Front, founded by Henk Sneevliet, a former ally of Leon Trotsky, also pledged support.

 On Tuesday, February 25, tram drivers and sanitation crews started it.
 Dockworkers quickly joined in.
 Workers on bicycles rang the doorbells at homes and halted traffic in the streets, imploring drivers to join them.
 Factories closed.
 Offices, shops, and restaurants stood empty.
 At its peak, an estimated 300,000 people took part.
 An impressive, inspiring display of coordinated action, the strike shut down Amsterdam.
 It was a moment where solidarity, a core principle of the modern workers’ movement, merged with the old ideal of care for one’s neighbor.
-The next day, the strike spread to neighboring towns such as Haarlem, Utrecht, Hilversum, and Zaandam.
+Although rumors started that the strike had spread to neighboring towns such as Haarlem, Utrecht, Hilversum, and Zaandam, it remained primarily confined to Amsterdam.
+Nonetheless, the Germans were caught completely unprepared and feared a large-scale uprising.

 For all their success, the strikers faced immediate pressure to end their action from two very different sources.
 According to historian Jacob Presser, members of the Jewish Council pleaded with the organizers to stop, worried that the SS would carry out more deportations.
 On the streets, Rauter’s security forces acted savagely.
 Where rifles did not suffice, hand grenades were used.
 Nine participants in the strike died in this violence and dozens were injured.
 The strike ended two days later on February 27.
 In early March, the occupation authorities prevented a follow-up action and arrested and executed 18 protesters.